+There are two kinds of clusters dominated by portscans.
+In the first cluster (cluster 3), source and destination ports are dispersed.
 In the second cluster (cluster 4), source ports are concentrated, while destination ports are dispersed.
-These represent two different styles of port scanning.
+It appears these represent two different styles of port scanning.
 In the first case, the scanner listens for responses on a wide variety of ports, perhaps in an attempt to avoid detection.
 In the second case, the scanner listens for responses on one or a small set of ports.

-Cluster 5 is dominated by alpha flows, and characterized by a dispersed set of destination addresses.
-Most of the outage events fall in the next cluster, cluster 6.
-This cluster shows a dispersed set of destination ports; investigation shows that this cluster contains a large number of cases in which multiple anomalies co-occur in the same timebin, as well as some alpha flows.
-Cluster 7 is also dominated by alpha flows, and is characterized by concentrated sets of source and destination addresses, but not concentration in source or destination ports.
+Next is a cluster dominated by alpha flows, and characterized by a dispersed set of destination addresses.
+The next cluster shows a dispersed set of destination ports; investigation shows that this cluster contains a large number of cases in which multiple anomalies co-occur in the same timebin, as well as some alpha flows.
+Furthermore, most outage events fall in this cluster.
+The next cluster is also dominated by alpha flows, and is characterized by concentrated sets of source and destination addresses, but not concentration in source or destination ports.

-Cluster 8 is dominated by point-multipoint anomalies.
+The next cluster is dominated by point-multipoint anomalies.
 These are to a wide range of destination ports.
 Based on examining ports used, it appears these may be content distribution, peer-to-peer traffic, or trojan activity.

-Cluster 9 is dominated by flash crowds - a concentration of flows to a single or small set of destination ports.
+The next cluster is dominated by flash crowds - a concentration of flows to a single or small set of destination ports.
 Finally we have the smallest cluster, which consists of anomalies that are primarily sending from a concentrated set of ports.

-7.2.3 Insight from Clustering
+7.3.3 Insight from Clustering